Hosseinadeli/MASC_reading/README.md

 }
  -->

-The behavioral data, analyses and supplemetary material refer to this Zenodo link.
+The behavioral data, analyses and supplemetary material are provided in this Zenodo link.

 -------------------------------------------------------------------------------------------------------